hackathemy/ai-guard-snap/ai-guard-docs/README.md

 ## Local Development

-First, run `pnpm i` to install the dependencies.
+First, run `pnpm i` to in
+stall the dependencies.

 Then, run `pnpm dev` to start the development server and visit localhost:3000.